Quick context

 His career kept widening without losing its center

 Meyerowitz's official biography and ICP's 2026 Infinity Awards material both show how large the body of work became.
-There are the early New York street photographs, the later landscape and still-life work, the long exhibition history, and the steady publication record.
+There are the early New York street photographs, the later coastal and still-life work, the long exhibition history, and the steady publication record.
 Yet the work does not feel scattered.

 What holds it together is a consistent devotion to seeing without forcing the scene to confess too quickly.
 He is interested in light, but also in timing.
 In beauty, but also in accident.
 In ordinary life, but with enough alertness that the ordinary starts to reveal its structure.